di-vo/goProjects/go_cheatsheet.md

 ### Defer

-- you can defer the execution of a function by prepending the defer keyword
+- you can defer the execution of a function to the end of the current block by prepending the defer keyword
 - multiple defers get pushed onto a stack, and executed last-in-first-out